estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bot-chat.md

                         KNOWLEDGE_BASE, SERVER)
 ```

-- API_KEY - As was configured to your account.
+- API_KEY - Configured in your account and should be provided by an account administrator.
-- ACCOUNT_NAME <sub>[mandatory]</sub> - As was configured to your account.
+- ACCOUNT_NAME <sub>[mandatory]</sub> - Configured in your account and should be provided by an account administrator.
-- KNOWLEDGE_BASE <sub>[mandatory]</sub> - The knowledge base that should be used for this chat.
+- KNOWLEDGE_BASE <sub>[mandatory]</sub> - The knowledge base that holds the information to be provided to the app users in this chat.
-- SERVER <sub>[mandatory]</sub> - As was configured to your account.
+- SERVER <sub>[mandatory]</sub> - Configured in your account and should be provided by an account administrator.

-### Configure UserId
+### Define a unique User id
-The UserId is used for reports and analitics.
-UserId should be managed and applied by the application on the chat creation, if not provided, the SDK creates a new id.
-In order to relate analitic content to the same user, the same UserId should be provided.
+The UserId property is the unique identifier for a user to be used mainly for analytics, to accuratly track and analyze usage data.
+The UserId should be set by the application upon chat creation.
+In case the UserID is not provided by the application, the SDK creates a new id.
+In order to get the most out of the Bold analytics platform, a unique identified should be assign to a unique user.

 ```kotlin
 val account = BotAccount(...).apply{